Skip to content

 Name Type Description

-Coil current Scalar Instantaneous current in the coil.
+Coil voltage Scalar Terminal voltage across the coil.

 Flux linkage Scalar Total magnetic flux linked with the coil.

-Magnetic Inductance Symmetric matrix Provides the self- and mutual inductances of all coils.
+Magnetic inductance Symmetric matrix Self- and mutual inductances of all coils (Time-Domain Magnetic model only).

 Example